grmarag/grmarag/README.md

 ## Awards & Fun Facts 🏆

-- 🥇 Winner of the 1st Prize Award in the EYDAP Innovation Challenge (Mar 2022) for predicting defective water meters using ML.
+- 🥇 Winner of the 1st Prize Award in the EYDAP Innovation Challenge for predicting defective water meters using ML.
 - When I'm not immersed in data, you'll find me playing tennis 🎾 or savoring a great cup of coffee!

 ## Let's Connect 🤝